Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Methodology

 \subsection{Deterministic Yaw Control}

-A key factor influencing performance in \ac{MPPI} is the density of the simulated rollout trajectories in the space of all possible rollout trajectories.
+A key factor influencing performance of \ac{MPPI}-based control is the density of the simulated rollout trajectories in the space of all possible rollout trajectories.
 To increase this density without adding more rollouts, a dimension can be removed from the space.

-This can be achieved by controlling the \ac{UAV} around the yaw axis using a deterministic method.
+This can be achieved by modifying the existing sampling-based \ac{MPPI}~\cite{minarik2024} rollout generation method to control the yaw axis rotation deterministically.
 A proportional controller has been chosen for simplicity.
 It follows the reference heading $\vect{h}^{\text{ref}}$ by computing